rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

 * Make a note of the secret token value.

-## Task 2 : Configure the OCI IAM Application in the Identity Provider (Okta)​
+## 2. Configure the OCI IAM Application in the Identity Provider (Okta)​

 1. Sign in to your Okta account.